-Studded with dark and bittersweet chocolate chips, these light and fluffy Chocolate Chip Cookie Bars are the perfect consistency and so easy to eat.
-Inspired by a birthday cookie cake, these easy cookie bars are perfect for a party or any type of gathering.
-Makes 24 bars.
+Studded with dark and bittersweet chocolate chips, these light and fluffy Chocolate Chip Cookie Bars are the perfect chewy consistency and so easy to eat.
+Inspired by a birthday cookie cake, these easy chocolate chip bar cookies are perfect for sharing.
+Makes 24 bar cookies.

 Bar cookie lover?
 Don’t miss out on these Funfetti Sugar Cookie Bars, Boozy Bacon Pretzel Peanut Butter Bars and Orange Cranberry Bars!

-For our older daughter’s first birthday, my husband insisted on a cookie cake for her, even though I was already baking cupcakes.
+For our older daughter’s first birthday, my husband insisted on a cookie cake, even though I was already baking strawberry cupcakes.

-And so we did… and when our daughter bit into one of the little cookie bar squares on her first birthday, her eyes lit up.
-(Or so I’m told—I wasn’t around for her first bite of sugary goodness.)
+And so we did.
+When our daughter bit into one of the little cookie bar squares, her eyes lit up.

 And these cookie bars right here?
 We’ve been making ‘em ever since.